The Beta Band (album)

-The Beta Band is the debut studio album of the Beta Band, released in June 1999 by Regal Records.
+The Beta Band is the debut studio album by Scottish musical group The Beta Band, released on 21 June 1999 by Regal Records.
 The album followed the critically acclaimed compilation of their first three EPs titled The Three E.P.'s (1998).
 With high anticipation for The Beta Band, the band originally planned to record the album in four separate continents, but financial constraints slimmed the recording locations down; however, the album was still recorded in a variety of locations.
 The band approached creating the songs in a variety of ways, sometimes forming songs from single melodies, sometimes bringing together other strands of music, among other forms.

 The album builds upon the experimentation of their EPs, and is often seen as a particularly intricate, experimental and layered album, with a variety of different influences, sound effects, instrumentation and song structures.
 Based more around beat and rhythm than prior releases, the numerous different styles and influences incorporated into The Beta Band include psychedelia, hip hop and blues.
 Vocalist Steve Mason described his lyrics as fitting but without narrative interests.
 The band also recorded an ambient bonus disc of two long compositions, "Happiness and Colour" and "The Hut", but decided not to include the disc in the final release.

 Upon its release, the band made their dissatisfaction with the album public, infamously calling it "fucking awful", largely blaming time constraints.
 Upon its release, it reached number 18 on the UK Albums Chart.
 Critics were favourable towards the album, although many found the album particularly messy and disappointing after the EPs.
 In later years however, several critics have found the album to be underrated and have praised its ambitions.
 In 2018, as part of a reissue campaign of the band's discography, Because Music re-released the album alongside the intended bonus disc.